ronaldkohhh/crypto-portfolio-value/README.md

 Portfolio means the balance of the token where you need to add deposits and subtract withdrawals.
 You may obtain the exchange rates from [cryptocompare](https://min-api.cryptocompare.com/documentation) where the API is free.
 You should write it in Node.js as our main stack is in Javascript/Typescript and we need to assess your proficiency.

-## Submission

-Please take no more than 2 hours to finish.
-We do not track time, hence you can start and end at your own time.
-Your answers should comprise of the following

-  - Source code that you used for deriving the results
-  - README that explains various design decisions that you took.

-Commit your answers in a private Github repository(it's free), please do not fork as other candidates will see your answers.
-Add Zan(liangzan), Ben(BenPropine) as collaborators then inform us that it is done at zan@propine.com, ben.nguyen@propine.com.

 ## Explaination

 1) Imports 'csv-parser' for parsing CSV files, 'fs' for working with files and directories, 'node-fetch' for making HTTP requests.